heymarkwetzel/ux-portfolio/projects/template.md

 ## Team Overview

-* My role on the team
+- My role on the team
-* Responsibilities
+- Responsibilities
-* Size of teams
+- Size of teams
-* Client partners or not
+- Client partners or not
-* Relevant cadences
+- Relevant cadences

 ---

-## Design Process
+## Design process

-This process is simplified due to each project having their own specifications and needs.
+This process is simplified due to each project having its own specifications and needs.
 No project has been purely linear for me; instead they are a web of relationships that impact one another in complex ways.

+However, most projects align to the following steps.

-#### 1. Understand the Problem
+#### 1. Understand the problem
+Discover, Define

+#### 2. Design the experience
+Design, Feedback, and Iteration

+#### 3. Deliver a solution
+Develop, Deploy

+---

+### 1. Understand the problem
-  - Interviews
+- Interview
-  - Research current state
+- Research
 - Competitive analysis
-  - Requirements
-  - Feasibility
-  - Iteration

-#### 2. Design the Experience
-  - Sketch
-  - Wires
-  - Prototype
-  - Flows
-  - Collab with UI
-  - Testing
-  - Feedback and Iteration

-#### 3. Deliver a Solution
-  - Annotations, Documentation, JIRA, QA, Video presentation, Sign Off
+Objective of this phase for this summary.
+Executive summary.

+#### Interview
+Describe the purpose.
+Describe the process.

+#### Repeat as needed
+Describe the purpose.
+Describe the process.

+#### Result
+Describe how it leads into the next step.

 ---

-### Understand the Problem
+### 2. Design the experience
 Objective of this phase for this summary.
 Executive summary.
 - Interview